itspangler/geospatial-humanities-s2024/week/02_distortion/02_in-class_pleiades/mapping-ancient-places.md

 * formatting tabular data for GIS in Microsoft Excel
 * displaying XY data
 * basic attribute table queries
-* troubleshooting geographic and projected coordinate systems
+* geographic and projected coordinate systems

 By class time on January 30, you should have submitted a couple of screenshots from this activity to Canvas in `.docx` format (this counts towards participation).